aadhilmsyed/Connect4-AI/README.md

 ## Agent Performance

-The AI agent was rigorously tested against benchmark opponents, including StupidAI, RandomAI, and MonteCarloAI.
-The results demonstrate the agent's proficiency, achieving significant victories against StupidAI and RandomAI.
-However, challenges arose when facing the more competitive MonteCarloAI.
-Despite the AI's respectable performance, certain limitations, such as the restricted search depth, hindered its ability to outperform MonteCarloAI consistently.
+The AI agent underwent rigorous testing against benchmark opponents, including StupidAI, RandomAI, and MonteCarloAI.
+While it demonstrated proficiency, achieving significant victories against StupidAI and RandomAI, it faced challenges against the more competitive MonteCarloAI.
+Despite its respectable performance, limitations such as restricted search depth hindered its ability to consistently outperform MonteCarloAI.

-The final performance of the AI agent against benchmark opponents is summarized below:
+The final performance results of the AI agent against benchmark opponents are summarized below:

 | Opponent     | Wins | Ties | Losses |
 |--------------|------|------|--------|